 I once had a mystical vision of a giant bull walrus roaring through a whole in the arctic ice; all alone and trapped in desolate, freezing waters, but he breaks through the ice and lets out a huge roar into the empty white wilderness.
 With that roar, that blind raging shout of “I am,” the walrus becomes one with the cosmos.
-I knew I could stay happy and in the moment as long as I remembered the loud bellow of this mystical bull walrus.
+I knew I could stay happy and in the moment (and not have an acid meltdown) as long as I remembered the loud bellow of this mystical bull walrus.
 When I saw this film I recognized right away that Manny is the human version of this walrus.
 Hurtling towards death, frost on his big walrus mustache, howling into the void, Manny even manages a heroic gesture of selflessness before journeying into the final blast of white.
 One of Marlon Brando's favorite films.

 Wild Man as Meth Addict -

 ...BONE (goes) all the way to the bottom of the family swamp, where the wild man lies, and dredges that deep man up.
 As Robert Bly once wrote in IRON JOHN: